M-M-Lab/Radar-Systems-Lab/matlabCode/README.md

 ##
 The script `RDmap_TestDataRead.m` does an high pass filtering on the data, by using a simple 3-pulse canceller along range profiles, followed by a windowing, by using an Hamming window, and plots the Range-Doppler map using a sliding window that goes through the acquired frames, providing a sort of live Range-Doppler map.
 The dimension of the sliding window can be adjusted.

+##
+The script `CFAR_detector.m` does the same preprocessing of `RDmap_TestDataRead.m` to obtain the Range-Doppler Map.
+After that, it performs the CFAR detection by using the dedicated MATLAB routine and it evaluates the centroid of the target to give an estimate of the position.

  ## References
   - Joe Hicklin (2022).
 Parse JSON text (https://www.mathworks.com/matlabcentral/fileexchange/42236-parse-json-text), MATLAB Central File Exchange.
 Retrieved July 25, 2022.